jadecheclair/ErsToTifConverter/README.md

 **"Conversion failed"**
 - Check if the ERS file is corrupted
 - Ensure you have write permissions in the output directory

+## For non-technical users

+Don't worry if you're not familiar with programming!
+Here's the simple process:

+1. Download this tool (the `ers_converter.py` file)
+2. Install Python and the required packages
+3. Put your ERS file in the same folder as the Python script
+4. Open terminal/command prompt in that folder
+5. Type: `python ers_converter.py` followed by your ERS file name
+6. Press Enter and wait for "Conversion completed successfully"

 ## Technical details